 Hate Nintendo’s business practices?
 Maybe try these games instead

 It’s fair to say that Nintendo hasn’t been garnering a lot of goodwill in the games community lately.
-While the rest of the industry crashes and burns, for some reason the House of Mario thought now would be a good time to go to war with their fans.
-Whether it’s trying to make emulation illegal, attacking game preservation, or using lawfare to bully indie game studios, a lot of gamers are getting sick and tired of their shenanigans.
-So if you no longer want to support their anti-fan / anti-consumer practices, here’s three alternatives to some of their popular franchises you should check out right now.
+While the rest of the industry crashes and burns, the House of Mario thought now would be a good time to go to war with their fans.
+Whether it’s trying to make emulation illegal, attacking game preservation, or using lawfare to bully indie game studios, many gamers are getting sick and tired of their shenanigans.
+So if you no longer want to support their anti-fan / anti-consumer practices, here are three alternatives to some of their popular franchises you should check out now.

 Don’t want to support 3D Super Mario Bros?